SreedeviSrini/T9/README.md

 "# T9 over Salt and Pepper"

-The repository contains an implementation for word prediction for T9 keypad based on a dictionary.
+This repository contains an implementation for word prediction for T9 keypad based on a dictionary.
-Google's Native Client(NaCl) aka Salt and Pepper Plugin was used to provide an user interface over the browser.
+Google's Native Client(NaCl) aka Salt and Pepper Plugin was used to provide an user interface(UI) over the browser.

 The contents include

 1. predictor_new.cc - a stand alone C based 9-way tree implementation for T9

 2. hello_tutorial.cc - an adaptation from native client/pepper library to interface with predictor